joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 - 1% increase in tenure is associated with a 0.009% decrease in odds of subscribing.

+Other less drastic yet statistically significant finding includes:
-There is also a positive correlation between having friends who are adopters and subscribing.
+There is a positive correlation between having friends who are adopters and subscribing.
 This might be due to homophily, people who have similar behavior will befriends each other, or it could also be because seeing a friend subscribe, push the user to subscribe too.
 With this in mind,